padlet/react-native-draw-canvas/README.md

 this.pencilKit.setLightMode()
 ```

-To get the drawing as an image (as well as save to gallery)
+To get the drawing as an image (as well as save to gallery) also make sure to request READ & WRITE permissions before using!
 ```javascript
  this.pencilKit.getDrawing(data => {
    // data has the following shape